Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 - Sort products by Rating
 - See a visual aid that my payment is in process

-### 3. Frequent user - as a frequent user i would like to
+### 3. Frequent user - as a frequent user I would like to

 - See my previous orders
 - Delete my account
-- Update my profile imformation
+- Update my profile information
 - Have my order info pre-populated
 - IF ADMIN, have access to add products
 - IF ADMIN, have access to edit products